Vittorio Iannuzzo

 Vittorio Iannuzzo (born 10 May 1982 in Avellino) is an Italian motorcycle racer.
 He currently competes in the IDM Superbike Championship aboard a Suzuki GSX-R1000.

-He was the 2002 European Superstock 1000 champion riding an Alstare Suzuki.
+Iannuzzo was the 2002 European Superstock 1000 champion riding an Alstare Suzuki.

-In his Superbike World Championship participations, he had a front-row start at Misano World Circuit in 2003.
-In 2010 he had a huge crash at Circuit Ricardo Tormo when he tangled with Simon Andrews.
+In his Superbike World Championship participations, Iannuzzo had a front-row start at Misano World Circuit in 2003.
+In 2010, he had a huge crash at Circuit Ricardo Tormo when he tangled with Simon Andrews.
 In the same year he rode a factory Triumph Daytona 675 in the Supersport World Championship, having replaced Jason DiSalvo midseason.